All Episodes

 Nobody knew what caused these things.

-They didn't even know about it Exactly.
+They didn't even know about Jury.

-Well, there's one mention of people talking about giving smallpox blankets to natives, and that is not enough.
+Well, there's one mention of people talking about giving smallpox blankets to natives.

 They gave back smoking and syphilis.

-Syphilis is a North American disease, which we then was transferred back to uh probably through sexual I mean, certainly through sexuality, but yeah, syphilis, one of the worst illnesses known to man.
+Syphilis is a North American disease, which then was transferred back to, probably through sexual, I mean, certainly through sexuality.

-So and smoking, right?
+So, and smoking, right?

-So, yeah, just this idea, this is all these sort of crazy uh blood libels uh that go on uh just there to insult and send you to all this like, what about your ancestors' atrocities?
+So, yeah, just this idea, this is all these sort of crazy blood libels that go on just there to insult.

 It's like, bro, all of human history was atrocities.